-The ESC series uses colorful fact books such as encyclopedias from Usborne as spines.
+The ESC series uses colorful fact books, such as books from Usborne and DK, as spines.
 Many ESC courses use more than one spine book such as The Kingfisher Science Encyclopedia and DK Encyclopedia of Nature, as well as some supplemental books like Marie Curie’s Search for Radium by Beverley Birch.
 The ESC teacher guides chart out daily lesson plans, drawing upon the spine and supplemental books for informational content.

 The courses are designed with the classical trivium stages—grammar, logic, and rhetoric—in mind.
 The ESC series also leans somewhat toward the classical approach as described in The Well-Trained Mind (by Susan Wise Bauer) with its emphasis on written work, acquisition of facts, and testing.
 It has students write definitions for vocabulary words on Unit Vocabulary Sheets, write outlines or narrative summaries of their reading, write complete lab records and reports, and make timeline entries.
 Courses also include quizzes, reviews, and tests, although these are optional.
 Of course, you can adapt how much writing each student is required to do.

 Courses also draw upon Charlotte Mason methodology, using narration and sketching along with the other learning activities.
-Students using the ESC series create a notebook for each course, but notebook creation is made easy with the separate student workbook for each course that has much of the work is already done for you, especially if you purchase the printed edition of the workbook rather than the ebook.
+Students using the ESC series create a notebook for each course, but notebook creation is made easy with the separate student workbook for each course that has much of the work already done for you and your student.